abisee/abisee.github.io/about.md

 ---

 I'm Abi, a PhD student at Stanford University.
-I aim to use this blog to communicate difficult concepts in an accessible way.
+I aim to use this blog to communicate technical concepts in an accessible way.
 There is much more information about me on my [academic webpage](http://cs.stanford.edu/people/abisee/).